 When the temperatures get hot, working or playing, outdoors uncomfortable and dangerous if you don’t exercise common sense.
-Not only does the heat take its toll on our outdoor activities, it can also takes impact our landscapes if your trees and plants were not designed with heat tolerance in mind.
+While the heat takes its toll on our outdoor activities, it also makes an impact on our landscapes.
+Especially if your trees and plants were not designed with heat tolerance in mind.

 Even the dynamics of your property such as the slope or any low-lying areas can play a factor in how much attention it needs.
-In cases where the landscape is subject to direct sunlight for longer period of time, we often suggest using landscape material that is drought-tolerant and heat-friendly.
+In cases where the landscape is subject to direct sunlight for a longer period of time, we often suggest using landscape material that is drought-tolerant and heat-friendly.
+These include:

 Even in yards that have irrigation systems, it may be necessary to enforce extra irrigation periods.
 Excessive heat and humidity can cause damage to your lawn and landscape without implementing proper watering techniques and care.
-Here are a list of tips from Cider Mill Landscapes:
+Here is a list of tips from Cider Mill Landscapes:

 Take these steps to ensure the health of your landscape:

-- Water your plants early in the morning
+1. Water your plants early in the morning

 Mornings are cool, and water will not evaporate as readily as it does in the heat of the afternoon.
 Evenings are cool, too, but water sitting on leaves overnight can lead to fungal diseases.

-- Water less frequently, but deeply
+2. Water less frequently, but deeply

 Frequent, shallow waterings lead to weak, shallow-rooted plants.
 Less frequent, thorough watering encourages roots to grow deep, where the soil stays moist longer.

-- Water the soil, not the plants
+3. Water the soil, not the plants

 Use a watering can, soaker hoses, drip irrigation or other water-conserving irrigation technique that saturates the soil while leaving the foliage dry.

-With every landscape design we install, we also mulch the areas with a two- to three-inch layer of organic mulch such as shredded hardwood mulch, bark or pine straw.
-This amendment not only showcases your new plants, it also slows evaporation by shading the soil and slows water runoff.
+With every landscape design we install, we also mulch the areas with a two- to three-inch layer of organic mulch such as shredded hardwood mulch, bark, or pine straw.
+This amendment not only showcases your new plants, but it also slows evaporation by shading the soil and slows water runoff.